george-hawkins/arf-drone/assembly-2.md

 First start the transmitter in bootloader mode - this involves pressing the two swtiches above the LCD inwards while you press the power button.
 Again Oscar Liang has a nice picture in his [walkthru](https://oscarliang.com/flash-opentx-firmware-taranis/) , see the "Backup Current Configuration" section (however we're going to back things up in a different way).

+Note: every so often when starting the transmitter in bootloader mode I found it would crash in the same fashion as described [here](http://openrcforums.com/forum/viewtopic.php?t=8882).
+Whenever this happened I had to pull out a battery to turn it off.
+This just seemed to happen occassionally and the transmitter always successfully entered bootloader mode the next time I tried.

 Once started in bootloader mode you'll see "plug in a USB cable" at the bottom of the screen - so do that (the USB port is under the flap at the bottom of the transmitter) and connect it to your computer running OpenTX Companion.

 First we're going to backup the current transmitter setup - in OpenTX Companion go to the _Read/Write_ menu and first select _Read Firware from Radio_ and save the result as e.g. `orig-firmware.bin`, then select _Backup Radio to File_ and save the result as e.g. `orig-eeprom.bin`.